Table of Contents

 The difference between a subject and a book topic is structure.
 “I want to write about my career in healthcare” is a subject.
 “How a rural ER doctor built a telemedicine network that serves 200,000 patients” is a book topic.
 The first one could go in a thousand directions.
 The second one has a spine.

 Some clients arrive with both the subject and the structure already clear in their heads.
 We move straight into the ghostwriting project.
 Others know they have a book in them but cannot articulate what it is yet.
-For those clients, I offer a brainstorming engagement — ten hours at $200 per hour — where we work together to identify the topic, define the audience, and build a table of contents before committing to a full ghostwriting contract.
+You can find current book discovery intensive pricing on the book discovery intensive page.

 Why Choosing a Topic Is Harder Than It Sounds